Yiping106283/incpir/README.md

 #### Microbenchmark (Figure 7)

-In folder `microbench`, run the script `run.sh`.
+In folder `incremental-pir`, run the script `run.sh`.
 It will produce each column in the table.

 #### Throughput and latency (Figure 8a and 8b)